QuantEcon/lecture-source-py/source/rst/oop_intro.rst

 It works as follows

-* The program has a state corresponding to the values of its variables
+* The program has a state corresponding to the values of its variables.

-* Functions are called to act on these data
+* Functions are called to act on these data.

-* Data are passed back and forth via function calls
+* Data are passed back and forth via function calls.

 In contrast, in the OOP paradigm

 * data and functions are "bundled together" into "objects"

-(Functions in this context are referred to as **methods**).
+(Functions in this context are referred to as **methods**)